 Edwin S. Hall, Jr. Student Paper Competition

-Edwin S. Hall, Jr. is an arctic anthropologist whose outstanding career has included several decades of research in Alaska.
+Edwin S. Hall, Jr. (1939-2020) was an arctic anthropologist whose outstanding career included several decades of research in Alaska.
 He completed his undergraduate and graduate studies at Yale University.
 Ed was a botany major when he first came to Alaska in 1959 as a 19 year old undergraduate, accompanying geologist Stephen C. Porter to the Brooks Range.
 He discovered archaeology that field season while working with Jack Campbell at Anaktuvuk Pass.
 That year began more than 40 years of research, reflecting the broad sweep of his intellect: sociocultural anthropology, folklore, archaeology, Native American art, subsistence, ornithology, and wildlife studies.
 Professor Hall’s teaching career included positions in the Anthropology Departments at Ohio State University and the College at Brockport, State University of New York.

 Ed’s publication record includes papers in peer-reviewed journals, contributions to edited volumes, books, numerous cultural resource investigation reports, and papers presented at professional meetings.
 His dissertation research examined the late prehistoric interior Brooks Range site of Kangiguksuk, and was later published in the journal Arctic Anthropology (1971).
 He edited or co-edited several major works: The Interior Peoples of Northern Alaska, a Mercury Series publication of the National Museums of Canada (1976); the 1981 Utqiagvik Excavations, reports of archaeological excavations at Barrow, Alaska (Dekin et al. 1990); and Archaeological Essays in Honor of Irving Rouse (Dunnell and Hall 1979).
 His award-winning volume of Iñupiat folktales, The Eskimo Storyteller, has been reprinted by University of Alaska Press (1998).
 Ed was interested in Iñupiat adaptations to northern Alaska and wrote the Interior North Alaska chapter for the Handbook of North American Indians, Arctic volume (1984).